Conni2461/examiner/README.md

 - [x] Auto register TEST, no idea how.
 Good Luck to myself
 - [ ] Easy multifile support
 - [x] `--filter` needs substr matching so i can only run one namespace
+- [x] timer how loong the execution of a test took
 - [ ] separator between namespaces (either a `\n` or `string.rep(78, '-')`
 - [ ] Documentation
   - [ ] Guide in github